-An engineer at heart with a true knack for business, Padmasree’s charter is to drive innovation, prioritize technology programs and accelerate creative research to commercialization.
-Padmasree’s operational responsibility is to lead Motorola’s global team of 26,000 engineers and direct Motorola Labs, Motorola's software, emerging early-stage businesses and the corporation's intellectual property portfolio.
+An engineer at heart with a true knack for business, Padmasree’s mission is to drive innovation, prioritize technology programs, and accelerate creative research to commercialization.
+Padmasree’s operational responsibility is to lead Motorola’s global team of 26,000 engineers and directed Motorola labs and software, emerging early-stage businesses and intellectual property portfolio.

-Padmasree is recognized globally as an energetic and inspirational force.
-The Economic Times recently ranked Padmasree as the 11th Most Influential Global Indian and she was awarded the Distinguished Alumni Award from the prestigious Indian Institute of Technology, New Delhi.
-Recently, she was honored with the United States Pan Asian American Chamber of Commerce Excellence Award.
+"The Economic Times" recently ranked Padmasree as the 11 Most Influential Global Indian, and she was awarded the Distinguished Alumni Award from the prestigious Indian Institute of Technology, New Delhi.
+She has received the United States Pan Asian American Chamber of Commerce Excellence Award.

 WITI is the premier global organization helping tech-savvy women attain their professional goals.
 With a global network of smart, talented women & a market reach exceeding 2 million, WITI has established powerful strategic alliances and programs to provide connections, resources, & opportunities within a supportive environment of women committed to helping each other.
 WITI's mission is to empower women worldwide to achieve unimagined possibilities and transformations through technology, leadership and economic prosperity.